-- Represents non-recurring expenses related to consulting, restructuring, and other expenses which management believes are not representative of our operating performance. - (j) Represents the tax impacts with respect to each adjustment noted above after taking into account the impact of permanent differences using the statutory tax rate related to the applicable federal and foreign jurisdictions and the blended state tax rate.
+- (i) Represents professional service fees associated with the preparation for Sarbanes-Oxley ("SOX") compliance, the implementation of new accounting standards and accounting for non-recurring transactions. - (j) Represents non-recurring expenses related to consulting, restructuring, and other expenses which management believes are not representative of our operating performance. - (k) Represents the tax impacts with respect to each adjustment noted above after taking into account the impact of permanent differences using the statutory tax rate related to the applicable federal and foreign jurisdictions and the blended state tax rate.